Manly (NSW)

 Manly shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Manly's educational attainment exceeds national and state averages.
-Among residents aged 15+, 60.9% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Manly's educational attainment is notably higher than national averages.
+Among residents aged 15+, 60.9% hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
 Bachelor degrees are the most common at 40.8%, followed by postgraduate qualifications (16.9%) and graduate diplomas (3.2%).
 Vocational pathways account for 19.4% of qualifications, with advanced diplomas at 9.9% and certificates at 9.5%.

-A significant 23.9% of the population is actively pursuing formal education, including 6.9% in primary education, 6.3% in tertiary education, and 5.0% in secondary education.
+A significant portion of Manly's population is actively pursuing education, with 23.9% engaged in formal learning.
+This includes 6.9% in primary education, 6.3% in tertiary education, and 5.0% in secondary education.

 Frequently Asked Questions - Education